AdobeDocs/commerce-operations.en/help/configuration/cli/set-configuration-values.md

 ---
 title: Set configuration values
-description: Lesarn how to set configuration values.
+description: Learn how to set configuration values and change values that are locked in the Admin.
 ---

 # Set configuration values